 Note that 1/α = 8000 yrs.
 As another check, try D = 520,000 /yr.
 We get t = 0 yr.
 Good.
 Now, we observe 3.7 decays per hour, or 32,000 decays per year.
 So our sample is 8000 × Ln(4.2×109 ÷ 8000 ÷ 32,000) = 22,000 yr old.

 A differential equation is an equation that equates a function to its derivatives.
 In the above example, we have the derivative of N with respect to time being equated to the value of N multiplied by a negative constant.
-Many real-world physical systems may be well-described by differential equations.
+Many real-world physical systems are well-described by differential equations.
 Solving them, we obtain the behavior of these systems with time.
 As we solve them, we make use of known values of physical constants.
-In the above example, we knew the value of time started at zero, and the value of N at time zero was N0.
+In the above example, we knew time started at zero, and that N at time zero was N0.
 These known values are essential to solving the differential equation, and we call them the boundary conditions of the solution.

 When we borrow money from a bank, we pay the bank interest, which is like rent for money.
 The more money we borrow, the more interest we must pay.
 As we pay off the loan, the amount of money we still owe the bank is what we call the principle of the loan.
 The interest rate is the interest we must pay per year for each dollar of principle that remains.
 If our principle is $100,000 and our interest rate is 3%/yr, we owe $3,000 interest per year.
 If we pay only $3,000/yr to the bank, we will be paying off only the interest, and the principle will remain $100,000.
 If we pay $10,000 in the first year, we will pay off $7,000 of the loan, leaving $93,000, and the next year we will owe less interest.
 Suppose we want to pay off the entire loan in 10 years, making small, frequent payments.
 What will our total annual payment be?